 \section{Abstract}

 We call a vertex $x$ of a graph $G=(V,E)$ a \emph{codominated vertex} if $N_G[y]\subseteq N_G[x]$ for some vertex $y\in V\backslash \{x\}$, and a graph $G$ is called \emph{codismantlable} if either it is an edgeless graph or it contains a codominated vertex $x$ such that $G-x$ is codismantlable.
-We show that $(C_4,C_5)$-free vertex decomposable graphs are codismantlable, and prove that if $G$ is a $(C_4,C_5,C_7)$-free well-covered graph, then vertex decomposability, codismantlability and Cohen-Macaulayness for $G$ are all equivalent that complements and unifies many of the earlier results on bipartite, chordal and very well-covered graphs.
-Moreover, we study the Castelnuovo-Mumford regularity $\reg(G)$ of such graphs, and show that $\reg(G)=\im(G)$ whenever $G$ is a $(C_4,C_5)$-free vertex decomposable graph, where $\im(G)$ is the induced matching number of $G$.
-Furthermore, we prove that $H$ must be a codismantlable graph provided that $\im(H)=\reg(H)=\m(H)$, where $\m(H)$ is the matching number of $H$.
-We construct connected graphs $G_n$ for any $n\geq 1$ satisfying $\m(G_n)>\cd(G_n)=\reg(G_n)+n$, where $\cd(G)$ is the co-chordal cover number of $G$.
-We further describe an operation on digraphs that turns every acyclic digraph into a vertex decomposable and codismantlable graph.
-By way of application, we provide an infinite family $H_n$ ($n\geq 4$) of sequentially Cohen-Macaulay graphs whose heights are half of their orders, while containing no vertex of degree-one such that they are vertex decomposable, and $\reg(H_n)=\im(H_n)$ if $n\geq 6$.
+We show that $(C_4,C_5)$-free vertex-decomposable graphs are codismantlable, and prove that if $G$ is a $(C_4,C_5,C_7)$-free well-covered graph, then vertex-decomposability, codismantlability and Cohen-Macaulayness for $G$ are all equivalent.
+These results complement and unify many of the earlier results on bipartite, chordal and very well-covered graphs.
+We also study the Castelnuovo-Mumford regularity $\reg(G)$ of such graphs, and show that $\reg(G)=\im(G)$ whenever $G$ is a $(C_4,C_5)$-free vertex-decomposable graph, where $\im(G)$ is the induced matching number of $G$.
+Furthermore, we prove that $H$ must be a codismantlable graph if $\im(H)=\reg(H)=\m(H)$, where $\m(H)$ is the matching number of $H$.
+We further describe an operation on digraphs that creates a vertex-decomposable and codismantlable graph from any acyclic digraph.
+By way of application, we provide an infinite family $H_n$ ($n\geq 4$) of sequentially Cohen-Macaulay graphs whose vertex cover numbers are half of their orders, while containing no vertex of degree-one such that they are vertex-decomposable, and $\reg(H_n)=\im(H_n)$ if $n\geq 6$.
 This answers a recent question of Mahmoudi, et al~\cite{MMCRTY}.